codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 If you want to extend the git-clone step you can use the freestyle step.
 Example how to do it you can find [here]({{site.baseurl}}/docs/yaml-examples/examples/git-clone-private-repository-using-freestyle-step/)
 {{site.data.callout.end}}

+## Basic clone step

+The easiest way to use a git clone step is to use your default git provider as configured in [built-in git integrations]({{site.baseurl}}/docs/integrations/git-providers/).

+Here is an example of a pipeline that will automatically check out the repository that triggered it (i.e. a commit happened on that repository).

+`codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+steps:
+    main_clone:
+        title: 'Cloning main repository...'
+        type: git-clone
+        repo: '${{CF_REPO_OWNER}}/${{CF_REPO_NAME}}'
+        revision: '${{CF_REVISION}}'
+    PrintFileList:
+        title: 'Listing files'
+        image: alpine:latest
+        commands:
+            - 'ls -l'
+{% endraw %}
+{% endhighlight %}

+The CF values will be automatically filled by Codefresh from the git trigger.
+See the [variables page]({{site.baseurl}}/docs/codefresh-yaml/variables/) for more details.

+## Choosing a specific git provider

+If you don't want to use the default git provider you can explicitly set the provider by using the same name of the integration as it is shown in [the git integrations page]({{site.baseurl}}/docs/integrations/git-providers/).

+{% include
+image.html
+lightbox="true"
+file="/images/codefresh-yaml/steps/example-git-providers.png"
+url="/images/codefresh-yaml/steps/example-git-providers.png"
+alt="Example git integrations"
+caption="Example git integrations"
+max-width="40%"
+%}

+Here is an example for an integration with the Gitlab provider already connected:

+`codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+steps:
+    main_clone:
+        title: 'Cloning main repository...'
+        type: git-clone
+        repo: '${{CF_REPO_OWNER}}/${{CF_REPO_NAME}}'
+        revision: '${{CF_REVISION}}'
+        git: my-gitlab
+    PrintFileList:
+        title: 'Listing files'
+        image: alpine:latest
+        commands:
+            - 'ls -l'
+{% endraw %}
+{% endhighlight %}

+## Checkout a specific repository/revision

+If you want to checkout a specific git repository regardless on what repository actually created the trigger you can just define all values in a non static manner.
+For example if you want your pipeline to always checkout git repository `foo` even when the trigger happened from repository `bar` you can define the checkout step as below:

+`codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+steps:
+    main_clone:
+        title: 'Cloning main repository...'
+        type: git-clone
+        repo: 'my-github-username/foo'
+        revision: '${{CF_REVISION}}'
+        git: my-github-integration
+    PrintFileList:
+        title: 'Listing files'
+        image: alpine:latest
+        commands:
+            - 'ls -l'
+{% endraw %}
+{% endhighlight %}

+In a similar manner you can also define that the pipeline will always checkout master, regardless of the commit that actually triggered it.

+`codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+steps:
+    main_clone:
+        title: 'Cloning main repository...'
+        type: git-clone
+        repo: '${{CF_REPO_OWNER}}/${{CF_REPO_NAME}}'
+        revision: 'master'
+    PrintFileList:
+        title: 'Listing files'
+        image: alpine:latest
+        commands:
+            - 'ls -l'
+{% endraw %}
+{% endhighlight %}

-## Skip or customize default clone
+## Skip or customize default clone (legacy)

-A git clone step is transparently added to git attached pipelines without you having to explicitly add a step into the pipeline.
+If you have existing pipelines connected to repositories (only for Codefresh accounts created before May 2019) a git clone step is transparently added to git attached pipelines without you having to explicitly add a step into the pipeline.
 This is a convenience to enable easy CI pipelines.
 If you do not require git cloning, or you would like to customize the implicit git cloning behaviour, you can choose to skip the automatically added git clone step.

 There are 2 ways to do that: